connorlee77/uav-thermal-water-segmentation/README.md

 <img src="https://user-images.githubusercontent.com/6981697/219913056-6a8d9ec0-4545-49e0-a88e-3b451f90c7fc.gif" height=250px float=left>
 <img src="https://user-images.githubusercontent.com/6981697/219938622-dda7f8b5-9f07-4ade-9347-b51ced380884.gif" height=250px float=left>
 </p>

-This repository contains code necessary to run an online river segmentation algorithm onboard a low-flying UAV.
+This repository contains code necessary to run our online self-supervised river segmentation algorithm onboard a low-flying UAV.
 The ROS nodes were written for and tested on an Nvidia Jetson AGX Orin.
 It also contains all datasets used for training and validation in our paper.

 ## Getting started
 This package subscribes to the following topics: